Non-Executive Director (NED)

 - Daytime, evening and/or mobile telephone numbers as well as your personal email address (to be used with discretion)

-- Referees: Contact details (to include name, job title, email address and telephone number) for two referees.
+- Contact details (to include name, job title, email address and telephone number) for two referees.
 Referees should be people who can comment authoritatively on you as a person and as an employee and must include your current or most recent employer or his/her authorised representative.
 Confidential references may be taken up before the interview, but we will refer back to you for confirmation that referees may be approached before any contact is made with them.
+References must cover the last 3 years.

 Applications must be emailed directly to our Executive Director of Governance, Simon Grainger-Lloyd: